intropro/single-node-hdp-env/README.md

-# Single hdp node docker
+# Single node hdp docker with Ambari

 ## Info
 This docker is packaged single node hdp cluster with services autodeployment.
 Also it is possible to make automatic services kerberezation.